RobbieZhao/Notes/spanish.md

 - cogéis
 - cogen
 - cógelo: take it!
-- no lo cogas: don't take it!
+- no lo cojas: don't take it!

 - la gente(sg.): people
+- una persona: a person

-acabar de + infinitive: to have just done something
+acabar de + infinitive: to have just done something (to finish)

 - acabo
 - acabas